spark-343/head-spark/README.md

 # home-spark

-*Everybody is welcomed for this project.*
+*Everybody is welcome on this project.*

 A smart cube that displays your notifications in the most suitable ways everywhere in your home.

-For now the cube works only if you are online.
+For now, the cube works only if you are online.

 In the final version, **home-spark** will be composed of: